oraichain/tonbrige-contracts/README.md

-# TON Trustless bridge EVM contracts
+# TON Trustless bridge EVM contracts and Cosmwasm contracts

-by RSquad Blockchain Lab on behalf of TON Foundation
+by RSquad Blockchain Lab on behalf of TON Foundation, and Oraichain Labs.